 Considered to be the traditional gold color for jewelry and everything in between, yellow gold has actually fallen behind when it comes to popularity, with white gold now considered to be the more popular choice.
 When choosing yellow gold, a lower carat is best for those who wish to wear their jewelry on an everyday basis because the gold purity is lower therefore creating a hardier material.

 How is yellow gold made?

-This colour of gold is created by combining pure gold with alloy metals such as zinc and copper.
+This color of gold is created by combining pure gold with alloy metals such as zinc and copper.
 The gold purity is measured in the same way as white and rose gold, and the higher the carat the more yellow the gold but bear in mind that it will be softer and more prone to damage.

-If you’d like further guidance, whether you are still deliberating whether to choose platinum or gold or if you simply aren’t sure what jewellery would be best, then don’t hesitate to get in touch with one of our friendly team members today.
+If you’d like further guidance, whether you are still deliberating whether to choose platinum or gold or if you simply aren’t sure what jewelry would be best, then don’t hesitate to get in touch with one of our friendly team members today.
 Simply call on 888-888-3959 888-888-3959 or click on the Live Chat service button.